-Grant Applications for 2022/23 Fall Program Funding Are Open!
+Grant Applications for 2022/23 Fall Program Funding Are Now Closed

-Grant Applications will be accepted through midnight August 10th 2022.
+Grant Applications were accepted through midnight on August 10th 2022.

 Recipients will be notified by September 1st.

 NCEF is always looking for new ways to support NCSD educators so that you have the tools you need to be successful.